Name: The Computer People by Karen Williams.

-Usually the ones which say you can get started and make money fast are the first ones you should run away from.
+Usually the bad work at home programs which say you can get started and make money fast are the first ones you should run away from.
 And they so easily change their names and marketing around, that by the time you figure out that you were tricked, it’s too late and their name has changed.
 Watch, The Computer People will disappear in a few days-weeks and there’s going to be a new one.
-I’ve seen happen for years.
+I’ve seen this happen for years.

 But anyway, enough about the negative stuff, you already know why you should stay away from that.
 The real question is, what should you try?
 Well here’s what I think: